sergeklokov/FindUniqueNumbers/ReadMe.txt

 So..
 I think they want the quickest algorithm.
 I would prefer the most quick-to-write algorithm, because I came from the "Quick-And-Dirty" startup culture.
 But ok there are few solutions here.
+Also I decided to get duplicates, we may need it too.

 Anyway.. enjoy!
 Serge Klokov 2020